LearnTeachCode/intro-javascript-class/week-3/3-4-firebase-setup.md

 **5. Then in your JavaScript file, create an object named `firebaseGreetElem` that represents the paragraph you just created above.**

-  > Remember, the `document.getElementId()` function is how we take an HTML element and convert it into a JavaScript object!
+  > Remember, the `document.getElementById()` function is how we take an HTML element and convert it into a JavaScript object!

 **6. Create another JavaScript object called `dbGreetingRef`.** This object will be our reference to the location in our database with the path of `"greeting"`.
 Use this code below: